- EIKEN (English)

 EIKEN and TOEFL®PBT:

 Beginning in 2004, Kapi’olani Community College (KCC), a campus of the University of Hawaii, initiated a series of investigations into the possibility of using EIKEN as an alternative English-proficiency screening test for admission purposes.
 The investigations were conducted in three phases.
 Phase 1 was a pilot study and focused on establishing a score-prediction relationship from EIKEN Grades 2 and Pre-2 to TOEFL PBT scores, while Phase 2 aimed to provide score-linking information for institutions that have adopted or intend to adopt EIKEN for admissions, specifically the two highest levels: Grades 1 and Pre-1.
 Phase 3 was a trace study, which followed the academic progress of KCC students who were admitted to the college based on EIKEN results.
-Results from the KCC study were used as a reference in developing the score comparison tables that appear on this website.
+Results from the KCC study were used as a reference in developing the score comparison table that appears on this website.

 EIKEN and TOEFL®iBT: